 Anxiety Disorders (e.g., Generalized Anxiety, Phobias, Panic Attacks, Chronic Worrying)

 Sleep Disorders (e.g., Primary Insomnia)

-Special Interest: CBT for Chronic Insomnia
+Special Interest: CBT for Chronic Insomnia (CBT-I)

 I have a special interest in the assessment and treatment of chronic insomnia.
-The initial assessment includes a thorough sleep history to understand the nature of sleep problems and factors that may be related to sleep difficulties such as mood and anxiety problems and other life stressors.
+The initial assessment includes a thorough sleep history to understand the nature of sleep problems and factors that may be related to sleep difficulties such as mood and anxiety symptoms and other life stressors.
 The assessment consists of an in-depth clinical interview and the completion of self-report questionnaires.
 I offer CBT for insomnia (CBT-I) which typically involves collaboratively developing healthy sleep promoting behaviours and examining the relationship between thoughts, feelings, and behaviours in the context of specific sleep difficulties.
 CBT-I is time-limited and usually ranges from 6-10 sessions.